jonico/ccf-tomcat7/apache-tomcat-7.0.14/README.txt

 Running as a Linux service (32-bit)
 ===================================

-Setting up and inatalling the Service
+Setting up and installing the Service
 -------------------------------------

 1. Running CCFMaster as a service on linux systems relies on the